 In particular, the island of Hawaii is a cone of height of 4200 m above sea level and radius 58000 m.
 Its density is a constant 3000 kg/m3.
 (This is all very approximate.
-Hawaii is not really a cone, and its density is not constant.
+Hawaii is not exactly a cone.
+Its density is not constant.
 Most of Hawaii is under sea level, but we're ignoring all of that, even though it is geologically relevant.
-The acceleration of Earth's gravitational field is not a constant 9.8 m/s^2 over regions as large as Hawaii.
+The acceleration of Earth's gravitational field is not a constant 9.8 m/s2 over regions as large as Hawaii.
 In particular, the under-sea part of the island noticeably alters the gravitational field experienced by the over-sea part.)

-How much work did it take to raise Hawaii (the part above sea level) from sea level?
+Exercise A: How much work did it take to raise Hawaii (the above-sea part) from sea level?

-3. In quantum theory, a particle is described by a wave function ψ , and the probability of finding the particle in a region D of space is $\iiint_D |\psi|^2 dV$.
-In particular, the wave function for the 1s state of an electron in a hydrogen atom is $\psi(\rho) = (\pi a^3)^{-1/2} e^{-\rho/a}$, where ρ is the distance to the nucleus (at the origin) and $a = 5.3 \cdot 10^{-11}$ m is a number called the Bohr radius.
+In quantum theory, a particle is described by a wave function ψ , and the probability of finding the particle in a region D of space is $\iint \int D |\psi|^2 dV$.
+In particular, if we place the nucleus of a hydrogen atom at the origin of our coordinate system, then the wave function for the 1s state of an electron in that atom is $\psi(\rho) = (\pi a^3)^{-1/2} e^{-\rho/a}$, where ρ is the distance to the origin and $a = 5.3 \cdot 10^{-11}$ is a length called the Bohr radius.

-Compute the probability of finding the electron at a distance of R or less from the nucleus.
+Exercise B: Compute the probability of finding the electron at a distance of R or less from the nucleus.
+Give your answer in terms of R and a.

-4. In this problem, we assume that the Earth is a spherical ball of radius R=6371 km.
+In this problem, we assume that the Earth is a spherical ball of radius R = 6371 km.
 Measurements indicate that the density of the atmosphere drops off exponentially with altitude.
-To be precise, at an altitude of h km above the Earth's surface, the atmosphere has density $\delta(h)=ae^{-bh}$ kg/km3, where $a=1.225\cdot 10^9$ and b=0.13.
+To be precise, at an altitude of h km above the Earth's surface, the atmosphere has density $\delta(h) = ae^{-bh} \text{ kg/km}^3$, where $a = 1.225 \cdot 10^9$ and b = 0.13.
 There is no clear boundary between the atmosphere and space; the atmosphere just keeps getting thinner and thinner.

-Calculate the total mass of Earth's atmosphere.
+Exercise C: Calculate the total mass of Earth's atmosphere, in terms of a and b.